Published , by Will Borger

 Let’s get the obvious thing out of the way: Until Dawn doesn’t need a remake.
 The PS4 original turned nine this year, and still looks and runs very, very well, especially if you’re playing it on a PS5, one of the two systems the remake is releasing on (the other is PC).
 Why are we remaking games that are less than ten years old, you might ask?
 For the things modern-day Sony loves most in the world: easy money from established IPs and brand synergy.
 Over the last few years, Sony has become The House Pointless Remakes and Remasters Built, almost completely eschewing new IPs (there are a couple exceptions, like Returnal) and going all in on sequels (or remakes/remasters) of popular franchises like Horizon (which was remastered 7 years after its original release) and The Last of Us (The Last of Us: Part 2 Remastered released less than five years after the original game) and live service games like Concord.
 If you’re familiar with how Concord did (its servers were shut down two weeks after launch), you’ll know how this strategy is going.
 Hint: badly.

 So it’s only fair that Until Dawn gets its turn, which I am sure Sony hopes will get people excited for the Until Dawn film set to release next year.
-Everything's gotta be a multimedia franchises these days, you know?
-And while remaking Supermassive’s breakthrough horror game isn’t as egregious as remastering The Last of Us: Part 2 less than five years after it came out, it still feels like a soulless cash-grab designed to more get people hyped for the upcoming Until Dawn than to preserve or enhance the original game.
+Everything's gotta be a multimedia franchise these days, you know?
+And while remaking Supermassive’s breakthrough horror game isn’t as egregious as remastering The Last of Us: Part 2 less than five years after it came out, it still feels like a soulless cash-grab designed more to get people hyped for the upcoming Until Dawn film than to preserve or enhance the original game.

 Ironically, the whole thing is eerily similar to the original release.
 Yes, there are a few more scenes here and there, and a post-credit sequence that hints at a sequel.
 Sure, remake developer Ballistic Moon has made other changes, too, but almost all of them are to the game’s detriment.
 The fixed camera angles that defined the original have largely been replaced by a third-person, over-the-shoulder-like-Resident-Evil-4 camera.
 In theory, this is fine.
 In practice, it means that Until Dawn’s remake loses much of the cinematic quality that underlined the original’s “interactive movie” design.